yeghor/SocialNetwork/ReadMe-dev.md

 - `DEBUG=True` — when an exception is raised, you will see the full stack trace.
 Exceptions are not written to the log file.
 - `DEBUG=False` — the application raises client-safe FastAPI `HTTPException`s and records them in the `.log` file.

+## Exceptions

+Exception handlers decorators rules:
+1. Use exception handler decorators only in functions that don't raise any exceptions that the decorator not handling.
+2. Use exception handler decorators only if functions that being called outside the class.
+(It handles, but follow thi rule)